Grilled Peaches with Cinnamon Honey Ricotta are an easy to make, light dessert, that’s perfect for summer!

 - In a small bowl whisk together the ricotta, honey, cinnamon, and vanilla.
 Cover and refrigerate until ready to use.

 - Preheat your grill to medium high heat.
-Brush a little oil or melted butter onto the cut side of the peaches.
+Brush a little melted butter or oil onto the flesh of the peaches.
 Place the peaches cut side down onto the hot grill.
-Grill the peaches for about 3 minutes or until they are warm and marked.
+Grill the peaches for about 3 minutes or until they are warm and have nice grill marks.